F.A.Q.

-Our courses are perfect for new photographers looking to accelerate their education and beginners who have poured over existing books, videos, and instruction manuals and require a hands-on approach.
+My courses are perfect for new photographers looking to accelerate their education and beginners who have poured over existing books, videos, and instruction manuals and require a hands-on approach.

 However, please exercise common sense and know your limits.
-For example, this material is too dense for young children, and the outdoor nature of our courses may not be suitable for persons with limited mobility.
+For example, this material is too dense for young children, and the outdoor nature of my courses may not be suitable for persons with limited mobility.

-Monitor the weather forecast leading up to your scheduled course and dress appropriately.
+Monitor the weather forecast leading up to your scheduled course, and dress appropriately.

 Dress warmer than you typically would when it’s cold outside.
 Camera batteries deplete faster in colder conditions, so bring a spare.